 The last sub-step in the Nurturing What Comes step in BioSpiritual Focusing flow is your being grateful for the felt-sense’s arising and for the felt shift that may have been experienced.
 It is important to know that felt-shifts most often are small changes and not dramatic, life altering insights.
 This is why we talk about BioSpiritual Focusing practice as a habit, because when it becomes the way we relate to what is within us on a daily basis, we open ourselves to incrementally expanding our awareness and spiritual development on an ongoing basis.

 The gift of BioSpiritual Focusing is that it enables you to engage and dialogue with what is deepest within yourself.
-To practice BioSpiritual Focusing is ultimately an act of courage because instead of ignoring or burying your strong feelings and emotions, you dare to be with them in an open, caring way.
+To practice BioSpiritual Focusing is ultimately an act of courage because instead of ignoring or burying your strong feelings and emotions, you dare to be with them in an open, compassionate, caring way.
 Pausing long enough for the felt-senses to arise is a challenge.
 But underneath it all is what we need for healing, hope and a vibrancy of life that is just waiting for us to open up to.
 And it just doesn’t get better than that!

 In the pages that follow you will find more detailed information and exercises that introduce you to the practice of BioSpiritual Focusing.